 Visit the following website to see a list of current cabinet members and their related ministry responsibilities along with their contact information:

-2. When writing to the Minister, ensure you send a copy to the Opposition spokesperson (critic) for Education.
-Visit the following website to see a list of current Opposition spokespersons:
+2. When writing to the Minister, ensure you send a copy to the Opposition critic (shadow cabinet) for Education.
+Email firstname.lastname@example.org to find out who the current Opposition critic is

 3. Write to the Premier.
 Visit the following website for the Premier’s contact information: